 - Source Code: A single GitHub repository with a

-subdirectory contains the Hugo source code. - Portfolio (
+mainbranch.
+The root contains the portfolio’s static files, and a/blogsubdirectory contains the Hugo source code. - Portfolio (

-): Deployed via a GitHub Actions workflow to GitHub Pages.
+naol.dev): Deployed via a GitHub Actions workflow to GitHub Pages.
 This workflow is smart and only runs when portfolio files are changed. - Blog (

-subdirectory. - DNS & Routing: Cloudflare DNS sits in front of everything, directing traffic for each domain to the correct hosting platform.
+blog.naol.dev): Deployed via Cloudflare Pages.
+This service connects directly to the GitHub repo and is configured to only build from the/blogsubdirectory. - DNS & Routing: Cloudflare DNS sits in front of everything, directing traffic for each domain to the correct hosting platform.

 Figure: Hybrid CI/CD Pipeline Architecture